-Elizabeth grew up doing competitive gymnastics and was bitten by the circus bug when she was introduced to flying trapeze and partner trapeze at age 10 – her feet haven’t hit the ground since!
-She has trained with Circus Smirkus, Tito Gaona’s Flying Fantasy Circus, Colorado Academy, Nimble Arts, and Aerial Revolution.
-Elizabeth has trained, performed, and taught a wide range of aerial, ground-based, balancing, and object manipulation skills – she absolutely loves learning new things and discovering new ways to use circus-style movement.
-She is most comfortable with her feet OFF the ground!
+Elizabeth grew up doing competitive gymnastics and was bitten by the circus bug when she was introduced to flying trapeze and circus arts at the age of 10.
+Elizabeth has trained, performed, and coached numerous aerial, acrobatic, and balance circus disciplines, both on the ground and in the air.
+She loves learning new things and discovering new ways to use circus-style movement, and is most comfortable with her feet OFF the ground!

-Outside of circus, Elizabeth holds a PhD in oceanography from Scripps Institution of Oceanography, and is a full-time research scientist, working at the intersection of paleontology, marine biology, and climate change at Harvard University.
-Elizabeth likes to think she won the dream job lottery – she’s both a paleontologist and a marine biologist, and she ran away with the circus!
+In addition to circus arts, Elizabeth holds a PhD in Oceanography and is a full-time research scientist at Woods Hole Oceanographic Institution, working at the intersection of paleontology, marine biology, and climate change.
+Elizabeth likes to think she won the little kid dream job lottery – she’s a paleontologist and a marine biologist, and she ran away with the circus!